scyrille/vim-survival-cesc/README.md

 ## Context

 Reliable prognostic biomarkers remain an unmet need in advanced cervical cancer (CESC), where clinical factors alone provide limited risk stratification.
 Although multi-omics profiling has identified numerous candidate molecular markers, their translational impact has been hindered by limited reproducibility, high dimensionality, and model-dependent inference.
 Pathway-level aggregation offers a biologically informed strategy to reduce feature redundancy and improve interpretability, while model-agnostic variable importance measures (VIMs) enable robust assessment of incremental predictive value in survival settings.

 We leverage two independent and complementary CESC cohorts—Bio-RAIDs and TCGA-CESC—to evaluate the stability and reproducibility of pathway-level prognostic signals across studies.
 This work aims to provide methodological insights into robust biomarker discovery and to illustrate how reproducibility-driven analytical strategies can support translational oncology research.

+We propose an integrative framework that combines penalized Cox models, likelihood-based boosting, and model-agnostic variable importance to evaluate the added predictive value of pathway-level molecular data (genomic and transcriptomic).

+The framework was applied to two independent cervical cancer cohorts (Bio-RAIDs and TCGA-CESC) to quantify the prognostic value of biological pathways and assess the reproducibility of signals beyond standard clinico-biological covariates.

 ## Prerequisites